-Through this program, we have provided internship opportunities to five international students.
-We plan to engage more foreign trainees in the coming years.
-Inviting foreign students' placement opportunities enhances diversity and provides our employees with a chance at global networking.
-The program promotes a culture of learning and innovation.
+Together with AIESEC, we organize the international exchange of interns.
+Through this program, we have provided five international students internship opportunities to develop their intellectual, communicative and professional knowledge.

+We plan to engage more young people to explore and develop their leadership potential, in the coming years.
+Inviting foreign students enhances the global outlook of our business operations and promotes a culture of diversity, learning and innovation.